kicaj29/MongoDB/README.md

 2021-07-27T14:44:21.217+0200    4 document(s) imported successfully.
 0 document(s) failed to import.
 ```

 >NOTE: if we deal with BSON format then use command `mongorestore` to do the import.
+Example: `mongoimport --uri "mongodb+srv://kicaj:kicaj@myfirstcluster.a6uds.mongodb.net" --drop  dump` (dump is a folder name with dumped data).

 ## Exporting